 The FCC and certain state agencies also impose prior approval requirements on transfers of control, including pro forma transfers of control resulting from corporate reorganizations, and assignments of regulatory authorizations.
-Applicable prior approval requirements may delay, prevent or deter a change in our control.
+Such requirements may delay, prevent or deter a change in our control.
 The FCC has established and administered a variety of international service regulations, including the International Settlements Policy which governs the settlement between U.S. carriers and their foreign correspondents of the cost of terminating traffic over each other's networks, the "benchmark" settlement rates for such settlement and permissible exceptions to these policies.
-The FCC recently approved rules that, when effective, will remove the International Settlements Policy with respect to arrangements with foreign carriers.
-To the extent that the International Settlements Policy still applies, the FCC could find that, absent a waiver, certain terms of our foreign carrier agreements do not meet the requirements of the International Settlements Policy.
-The FCC could, among other things, issue a cease and desist order or impose fines if it finds that these agreements conflict with the International Settlements Policy.
+The FCC could find that, absent a waiver, certain terms of our foreign carrier agreements do not meet the requirements of the International Settlements Policy or that certain actions do not constitute permissible deviations from these policies.
+Although the FCC generally has not issued penalties in this area, it has recently issued a Notice of Apparent Liability against a U.S. company for violating the International Settlements Policy and it could, among other things, issue a cease and desist order or impose fines if it finds that these agreements conflict with the International Settlements Policy.
 We do not believe that any such fine or order would have a material adverse effect on us.
 The FCC also regulates the nature and extent of foreign ownership in radio licenses and our foreign carrier affiliations.